jorgeberen/jorgeberen/README.md

 ## I am a Front-End Developer from Spain, based in São Paulo.

-My focus is on all things JavaScript.
-Working with React and Python.
+Working with React and Python @ stackerhq.com